 - Home & Living – You can customize mugs, blankets, pillows, aprons, towels.

-Every product on Printful has a base price.
+Every print on demand product on Printful has a base price.
 Whenever an order comes in, Printful automatically charges your credit card for the price of the product ordered and you get to keep the difference.

 Overall, the beauty of running a print on demand online store is that you can focus your time and energy on marketing and sales instead of shipping and fulfillment.